 production ASF sought to view the major themes of the play through the lens of the Middle East.
 The major themes were explored with a perspective that is markedly different from the perception of them in America.
 This led to a production that was described as “different.”

 The 2015 season is the first in which ASF has embarked on more than one production during the year.
 ASF produced a staged reading of Antony and Cleopatra directed by Vickie Rozell, a one day Festival of New plays based on Shakespeare’s Sonnets and the poetry of Sidi Abderrahman el Mejdub and Abeliziz Al Magrouhi.
 The main stage production is a new work telling stories of heroism and exhibiting the bravery of the women of Kuwait during the Gulf War.
 Titled We Made Bread it is a one woman show celebrating the untold, true stories of these remarkable women and the decisions they made during the occupation of their country.
-Celebrated Kuwaiti actress Nadia Ahmad traveled to the SF Bay Area to perform this remarkable piece of work, directed by Louanne Moldovan.
+Celebrated Kuwaiti actress Nadia Ahmad traveled to the SF Bay Area to workshop this remarkable piece of work, directed by Louanne Moldovan and beautifully performed by Elizabeth Huffman.

 William J. Brown III